3 Transformative Shadow Work Exercises For Deep Healing And Inner Peace

 • Meet your shadow – allow your shadow to engage with you, feel into it and listen to what your shadow has to tell you

-• Practice gratitude – express gratitude towards this emotion and appreciate it’s being
+• Practice gratitude – express gratitude towards this emotion and appreciate its being and what you learned from it

 • Integration – accept this emotion as a part of yourself